orleika/hw-fp/README.md

 $ cd web
 $ docker-compose up -d
 ```
 - (Select) If you use build-in Apache and Mysql Database.
-Enabled `FollowSymLinks`.
+Enabled `FollowSymLinks` into `apache.conf`.
 ```
 Options FollowSymLinks
 ```